 Toshiko smiled weakly.
 "Don't worry about that," she said.
 "We can always—" she broke into another coughing fit.

 The apartment door opened and Haruhiko came out, his face pale with worry.
 "Oh, my God!
 Toshiko!" he cried, running over and grabbing his wife.
 "I just saw the news!
 Tell me you're OK!"

 Toshiko started to speak, but only coughs came out.
-"It's OK, honey, don't force it," he said, taking her from Matt and Sora.
+"It's OK, honey, don't force it," he said, taking her from the kids.
 "Do you want to go to the hospital?
 Let's go now!"